COPA-DATA/service-engine-linux-how-to/Readme.md

     `sudo apt install service-engine`
     This will install the Service Engine and all required software packages on your system.

-**Hints:**
+**Hints**:
 - Ensure to also let the system install the packages `locales-all` and `iiot-cli-14-0`, as they are required for the flawless functionality of the Service Engine.
 Those packages are installed by default along with the `service-engine` package.
 - If licenses should be handled locally instead of using a network license, ensure that the package `license-manager-automation`is installed (not available for docker).

 ## Configure a network license